dbanswan/voiceprint-ai/README.md

 ## WIP & Future features

 1. **Make it a desktop app**.
-This is the most important feature that I would like to add.
-This will make it easier for the user to use the app.
-And they don't have to worry about running the whisperfile server separately.
-Helps less technical users to use the app or those who do not like the complexity of running the server separately.
-2. Only save to history if the user chooses to save it.
-Currently, it saves all the transcripts to the history.
-3. Option to delete the transcripts from the history.
+2. Full CRUD implementation for transcripts